Nemilshah1999/Predicting-future-product-prices-using-Facebook-Prophet-a-time-series-forecaster/README.md

 <ul>
   <li>Used Pandas for data manipulation using dataframes</li>
   <li>Used Numpy for data statistical analysis</li>
-  <li>Used Matplotlib and Seaborn for data visualisation using python and explored different types of plots</li>
+  <li>Used Matplotlib and Seaborn for data visualization using python and explored different types of plots</li>
   <li>Build and train time series forecasting model using the Facebook prophet and Assess Trained model performance</li>
 </ul>